James M. Miller, PE, PhD

 Erinn L. Promo, BA

 Erinn received her Bachelor of Arts in English with Honors from the University of Michigan in April 2018.
-Her undergraduate thesis explores the didactic mission of elegy and its implications for contemporary readers.
-She also worked as a Peer Writing Consultant at the Sweetland Peer Writing Center.
+Her undergraduate thesis explored the didactic mission of elegy and its implications for contemporary readers.
+She worked as a Peer Writing Consultant at the Sweetland Peer Writing Center while earning her degree.